 You will also be required to see your doctor for a check-up between 4-6 weeks after your IUD has been fitted.
 After that, your check-ups will just be at the same time as your regular pap-smear test.
 It is normal for women to also have irregular periods in the initial months of their IUD fitting.
 This should settle down by 3 months and if problems persist be sure to book in an appointment with your doctor.

-At Azure Medical, we offer the Mirena IUD at a reasonable cost and Dr Aparna Hegde is qualified to insert, fit, remove and replace your Mirena IUD.
+At Azure Medical, we offer this IUD at a reasonable cost and Dr Aparna Hegde is qualified to insert, fit, remove and replace your IUD.
 She also has a special interest in women’s health and contraception as a whole, therefore be sure to book an appointment with her today.